 After graduating from SIU in 1991, I returned to Chicago with my three-year-old daughter and worked in the addictions field for ten years.
 During that time, I also married my best-friend, Sam.

 In 2001, I graduated from the University of Chicago and received a Masters degree in Social Service Administration.
 I took a position as a Title One Social Work at a Chicago Public School on the Southwest side.
 For ten years I used my two-three hour, daily commute to create characters, scenes and dialogue in my head.
 I finally had enough.
 After work one night, I wrote a children’s picture book, completing it in twenty minutes—then revising it for two years.
 I was now on the path to hone my craft and become published.
-Since then, I have published two picture books, an adult novel, a few short stories and I have many more stories in me!
+Since then, I have published three picture books, an adult novel, a few short stories and I have many more stories in me!

 Interviews